damattag/tv-schedule/README.md

    ./init.sh
    ```

-2. The API will be available at `http://localhost:3001`
+2. The API will be available at `http://localhost:3001` and documentation in `http://localhost:3001/docs`

 ### Local Development